9 best leaf blowers in 2026 – as tested by our expert reviewers

 - No speed indicator

-Awarded a BBC Gardeners’ World Magazine Best Buy for ease of use, the Aspire leaf blower is very easy to put together – there’s no struggling to attach the nozzle with this blower, it simply clips in with the push of a button and breaks down just as easily for storage.
+The Aspire leaf blower is very easy to put together – I had no problems attaching the nozzle with this blower; it simply clipped in with the push of a button and breaks down just as easily for storage.
 Plus, it comes with its own storage hanging hook.

-Thanks to the weather at the time of testing, the blower handled primarily wet leaves very well and although it didn’t blow them into as neat piles as some it cleared paths, beds and lawns well.
-It feels powerful yet controlled and is ideal for clearing large areas quickly.
-The blower is quiet and has a comfortable easy grip handle and feels well balanced, and although this is a heavy blower once the battery is loaded, it’s not the heaviest in our test.
+Thanks to the weather at the time of testing, I know that the blower handled primarily wet leaves very well, and although it didn’t blow them into as neat piles as some, it cleared paths, beds and lawns well.
+It feels powerful yet controlled, and it is ideal for quickly clearing large areas.
+The blower is quiet, has a comfortable, easy-grip handle, and feels well-balanced.
+Although this is a heavy blower once the battery is loaded, it’s not the heaviest I tested.

-The 18V battery took the longest to charge in our test at well over an hour, but it lasted the longest too, blowing wet leaves on full power for over 12 minutes.
-The battery is also part of the Power For All Alliance, which means it’s compatible with other 18V tools in the Flymo, Gardena, and Bosch tool ranges as well as the Husqvarna Aspire range, saving you money if you invest in them in the future.
-The Aspire blower came in all cardboard packaging and has a two-year warranty.
+The 18V battery took the longest to charge in our test, at well over an hour, but it lasted the longest too, blowing wet leaves on full power for over 12 minutes.
+The battery is also part of the Power For All Alliance, which means it’s compatible with other 18V tools in the Flymo, Gardena, and Bosch tool ranges, as well as the Husqvarna Aspire range, saving you money if you invest in them in the future.
+The Aspire blower comes with a two-year warranty.
+Kay Maguire

 Makita DUB186Z 18V cordless leaf blower